 - VA Vocational Rehabilitation and Employment (VR&E) Benefits

 - Vets.gov Careers and Employment Information

-- Preparing for Disaster for People with Disabilities and other Special Needs
+- CDC Emergency Readiness for People with Disabilities

 - FEMA Office of Disability Integration and Coordination